Eschatologue/CM_wiki/docs/class/warlock/archfey.md

 In addition, the following effects are now among your Steps of the Fey options.

-***Disappearing Step.*** You have the Invisible condition until the start of your next turn or until immediately after you make an attack roll or cast a spell.
+**Disappearing Step**  You have the Invisible condition until the start of your next turn or until immediately after you make an attack roll or cast a spell.

-***Dreadful Step.*** Creatures within 5 feet of the space you left or the space you appear in (your choice) must succeed on a Wisdom saving throw against your spell save DC or take 2d10 :dmg-psyc: Psychic damage.
+**Dreadful Step**  Creatures within 5 feet of the space you left or the space you appear in (your choice) must succeed on a Wisdom saving throw against your spell save DC or take 2d10 :dmg-psyc: Psychic damage.

 ### Level 10: Beguiling Defenses